quantopian/coal-mine/README.md

 true, or "false", "no", "0", or empty string for false.
 Boolean fields in responses are standard JSON, i.e., "true" or "false".

-Timestamps returned by API are always UTC.
+Timestamps returned by the API are always UTC.

 ### Create canary

-Endpoint: /coal-mine/v1/canary/create
+Endpoint: `/coal-mine/v1/canary/create`

 Side effects: